rcvink/feedback/README.md

 ![architecture diagram](https://github.com/rcvink/ft/blob/master/docs/images/FT-architecture.png?raw=true)

 ## Basis of design

+After digesting the problem, I decided that a full stack website was required - a front-end so that users could provide feedback, and a back-end so that feedback could be stored and retrieved.

 I used this exercise as a learning experience - prior to this I had only created full stack websites using Ruby (with Sinatra or Rails) for the back-end.
 In order to learn as much as possible, I decided to write a full stack JavaScript app to improve my understanding of that language and the tools available for it.